williamtroup/Calendar.js/README.md

 <br>

 To see the options available for the class constructor, click [here](CLASS.md).
+You can also create new Calendars using the jQuery Plugin, or by using Data Bindings.
+See the test HTML files for examples.
 <br>
 <br>